CatherineLi0531/OpenRace/website/docs/doc-pta-arch.md

 + load edge: `if ptr1 = *ptr2;, then ptr2 --load--> ptr1` (ptr2 is loaded into ptr1).
 + store edge: `if *ptr1 = ptr2;, then ptr2 --store--> ptr1` (ptr2 is stored into ptr1).
 + copy edge: `if ptr1 = ptr2;, then ptr2 --copy--> ptr1` (ptr2 is copied to ptr1).
-+ addr_of edge: `if ptr1 = &ptr2; , then ptr2--addr_of--> ptr1` (ptr1 takes the address of ptr2)
++ addr_of edge: `if ptr1 = &ptr2; , then ptr2--addr_of--> ptr1` (ptr1 takes the address of ptr2).
 + offset edge: `if ptr1 = ptr2->f;, then ptr2--offset-->ptr1` (ptr1 add a offset to ptr2).

 2. **Memory Model**: Memory Model models the objects allocated in the program.
-For example, it computes the size of each object, the memory layout of each object and it creates object nodes in the Constraint Graph.
+For example, it computes the size of each object, the memory layout of each object, and it creates object nodes in the Constraint Graph.
 Currently, we have two different memory models:

 + *Field-insensitive memory model*: Field-insensitive memory model is a simple implementation of the memory model.
 It is relatively fast but also inaccurate.
 The field-insensitive memory model does not distinguish different fields of the object.
 For the following code snippet: